 Without a doubt there are many posts on the blog that I can say were absolutely frightening to publish.
 When I began the blog on my own I would freely write whatever I wanted.
 It wasn’t a thought.
 When I realized people were reading, I became aware of there being an expectation to what was being shared.
 It also made me tighten the reigns on what was published in terms of airing my heart and soul both from my life and creatively.

 Now after over six years of having this space, the following and numbers have increased and I have had to learn how to walk the line of creating content that feels like me, shares about life honestly, and allows me to creatively express myself.
+However, if you can’t construct your thoughts properly yet, it might be wise for you to seek services like the best essay writing service reddit.

 Having a lifestyle blog lends to talking about nearly any and everything.
 Some people say this is a terrible way to build a successful blog and I beg to differ maybe because the “success” doesn’t outweigh the desire to create.
 Sure, it is important to find your niche, your tribe, your people, but when I started TFE it was about being a place of creative freedom and sharing about the pursuit for a simple, beautiful, and creative life.
 The blog is a part of me and now it is apart of Mike and I’s relationship as it is the space we have grown together and been able to track our lives over the last six years and it will continue to do just that in the years to come.